frimtec/compal-wifi-switch/README.md

 command:
   {status,switch}
     status         shows the current status of the cablemodem switch         switches the wifi state of the cabelmodem
+    reboot         reboots the cabelmodem
 ```

 ### Command switch